shubh-shah/BarcodeReaderDesktop/README.md

 # BarcodeReaderDesktop
 Read barcodes and feed them to your desktop with your mobile.
+Transform your phone into a barcode reader.
 No need to buy a scanner.
+Get the mobile app [here](https://github.com/shubh-shah/BarcodeReaderMobile).
 Get a release from github or you can build it yourself (Requires JDK15).

 ### Windows